UCLM-ARCO/uclm-arco.github.io/shapes/content/zigbee2mqtt.md

 ---

 ## Overview
 Zigbee2mqtt is an open-source project that enables the interconnection of different-brand devices with Zigbee connectivity.
 It can also be integrated with Home Assistant thanks to the bidirectional message relay from the network to MQTT.
-Additionally, we need a zigbee adapter, this is the zig-a-zig-ah! (zzh!).
+Because neither our Raspberry Pi nor our laptop has a ZigBee interface, we additionally need a zigbee adapter, this is the zig-a-zig-ah! (zzh!).

 ## Ingredients